wadpac/GGIR/docs/news/index.md

   g.part1.
 This to facilitate parallel processing of large amounts of data files on clusters.

-- The orginal report generation functionality in g.part2 has now been moved to shell function g.shell.GGIR because part3, 4 and 5 which are scheduled for later this year will combine milestone data from multiple analysis parts.
+- The original report generation functionality in g.part2 has now been moved to shell function g.shell.GGIR because part3, 4 and 5 which are scheduled for later this year will combine milestone data from multiple analysis parts.
 It therefore, is more logical to control all